-The unavoidable result of growing nourishing food on a small-scale is the building of community; of neighbors knowing neighbors; of resiliency, solidarity, and pride.
-We aim to reinvigorate our relationship to the land, as well as with each other.
+The unavoidable result of growing nourishing food is the building of community; of neighbors knowing neighbors; of resiliency, solidarity, and pride.
+Our mission is to reinvigorate our relationship to the land, as well as with each other.
 By eating together, we are together.
 The shared conversation and collaboration over a meal are as important as the ingredients used.

 Along with the farmers in the next-generation Greenhorns Movement, we want to have “Pride in a nation we’ve directly cultivated.”
 A passage from the book, The Greenhorns: 50 Dispatches from the New Farmers Movement, rings true: